cstriecks/cstriecks.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Researcher in cryptography at <a href="https://www.ait.ac.at/themen/cyber-security/cryptography/" target="_blank" rel="noopener">AIT Austrian Institute of Technology</a> in Vienna.
+description: Cryptography researcher in the Cyber Security team at AIT Austrian Institute of Technology in Vienna, Austria.
 profile:
   align: right
   image: profile-cs.jpg